 Short Papers or Extended Abstracts

-These are concise summaries of research work.
+A concise summary of the research work is presented here.
 Short papers highlight the main idea, methodology, and key findings, but in a more brief format.
 They’re suitable for ongoing research or initial findings.

 Position Papers